IFA 2018: Everything we've seen so far

 IFA 2018 has already fulfilled our expectations both for practical upgrades and wild innovations.
-With the first press day of Berlin's crazy tech show nearing its end (especially in Berlin time) here's what we've seen so far.
+After a wave of initial announcements on Wednesday, Thursday has been a huge day for new products.
+All of today's new headlines are highlighted below in bold.

 And stay tuned -- we'll keep this post updated with the coolest and craziest announcements as they happen over the course of the next couple of days.